Don't Watch Netflix's New 'A Series Of Unfortunate Events'

 A Series of Unfortunate Events is basically that: a series of unfortunate events for the Baudelaire orphans.
 While tragic series are starting to find their niche nowadays, you’ll find that there’s nothing good or happy in an episode of A Series of Unfortunate Events.
 Ever.

-Unlike in other tragic series, where you get a balance of good and bad events to keep you motivated and fuelled to go through every bad event because you know there’s always the salvation at the end of it, in A Series of Unfortunate Events, there’s just no salvation.
+Unlike in other tragic series, where you get a balance of good and bad events to keep you motivated and fueled to go through every bad event because you know there’s always the salvation at the end of it, in A Series of Unfortunate Events, there’s just no salvation.
 Every episode is just a string of misfortune for Violet, Klaus, and Sunny, and Lemony Snicket’s narration will not mislead you for one second.
 There’s no promise of rainbows at the end of the rain, or silver linings in the dark heavy clouds.
 It’s just an ever-ending rain of bad events and evil schemes.
 So if you’re unprepared for that sort of sappy tale, then might as well back away now.

 Don’t watch A Series of Unfortunate Events if you want to miss out on one of the most creative and refreshing TV series on Netflix right now.